Scooby-Doo! Who's Watching Who?

 Scooby-Doo!
 Who's Watching Who? is a third-person action-adventure video game developed by Savage Entertainment and Human Soft, Inc. and published by THQ for the PlayStation Portable and Nintendo DS.
 It is based on the Scooby-Doo franchise, and was released in October and November 2006.

 Summary

 Scooby and the gang solve mysteries against a competing group of ghost hunters on a reality TV show titled "Ghost Scene Investigators."
 Gameplay mostly consists of controlling Scooby-Doo in 2D platforming levels.
 Additional non-platforming scenarios in the game include: controlling Fred in the Mystery Machine, helping Shaggy eliminate obstacles during door-chase sequences, and assisting Velma with investigating clues.
 Levels within the game include: Haunted Hotel, Sugarland, Abandoned Air Field, Ocean Land, and Wolf's End Lodge.

 Reception

 Scooby-Doo!
-Who's Watching Who? received "mixed or average" reviews by critics according to review aggregator Metacritic, with an average rating of 54 out of 100.
+Who's Watching Who? received "mixed or average" reviews by critics according to review aggregator Metacritic.
+It received an average rating of 54 out of 100 on PSP and an average rating of 56/100 on DS.